 Seismometers have a mass suspended inside, such that when the Earth moves the seismometer, the mass inside moves more slowly.
 The difference between the movement of the seismometer and the mass inside is magnified and is recorded by a pen on a drum that rotates over time, or as an electronic record.
 Outdoor seismometers are usually sited in holes in the ground with the recording equipment nearby, including equipment to send the data to a recording laboratory.
 Seismometers indoors must be mounted on concrete ground floors; the upper floors of buildings vibrate too much.
 Modern mobile phones have a similar vibration sensor, which can be used as a seismometer by downloading the correct app.

 Box 6.4.
 Seismometers, continued

-Recording equipment for one of an array of seismometers that is sited in a hole nearby, Gulf of Corinth, Greece modern one on the right, Patras Seismological Laboratory, Greece
+Recording equipment for one of an array of seismometers that is sited in a hole nearby, Gulf of Corinth, Greece

 Recording equipment and back-up electricity supply for a Gulf of Corinth seismometer